glouppe/info8006-introduction-to-ai/projects/project2/README.md

 In [Project 1](../project1), Pacman could wander peacefully in the maze.
 Now, he needs to avoid a walking ghost that would kill him if it reached his position.
 Pacman **does not know what is the strategy of the ghost**, but he has access to the ghost's legal actions through the API.
 In particular, a ghost can go forward, turn left or right, but cannot make a half-turn unless it has no other choice.

 Your task is to design an intelligent agent based on adversarial search algorithms (see [Lecture 3](https://glouppe.github.io/info8006-introduction-to-ai/?p=lecture3.md)) for **maximizing** the score of Pacman.
 You are asked to implement the **Minimax** and **H-Minimax** algorithms where Pacman and the ghost are the two players.
 We recommend to implement the algorithms in this order.
 It is mandatory to use only the [API](..#api) to retrieve game information.
 Layouts with capsules will not be considered, but you may take them into account if you feel motivated.
+Your implementation of Minimax does not need to run on the `medium_adv` and `large_adv` layouts.

 To get started, download and extract the [archive](../project2.zip?raw=true) of the project in the directory of your choice.
 Use the following command to run your Minimax implementation against the `dumby` ghost in the small layout:
 ```console